 May is Mental Health Awareness Month.
-In honor of this, Psychiatry Redefined is offering a 50% discount on FIVE of our online courses, now through the end of May.
+In honor of this, Psychiatry Redefined is offering our Suicide Prevention online course FOR FREE through the end of May.
 See below for all details!

 If you are struggling with depression or anxiety, know that you aren’t alone.
 Depression and anxiety are common challenges.